atanasoff-yordan/atanasoff-yordan/README.md

 # Welcome
-My name is yordan; I code for a living.
+My name is Yordan; I code for a living.